solid-contrib/solid-client/README.md

 * `metaData` (string) - RDF data serialized as `text/turtle`; can also be an empty string is no data needs to be sent
 * `isContainer` (boolean) (optional) - whether the new resource should be an LDP container or a regular LDP resource; defaults to LDP resource if the value is not present

-Here is an example where we try to create a container called `blog` under `https://example.org/`.
+Here is a full example where we try to create a container called `blog` under `https://example.org/`.
 We are also sending some meta data about the container, setting its type to `sioc:Blog`.

 ```
 var parentDir = 'https://example.org/';